Integrating SAP Marketing Cloud and SAP Commerce Cloud

 The following video covers more on the Integration API strategy:

 SAP Commerce Cloud Integration APIs - Webinars

 What about SAP Commerce Cloud, Context Driven Services?

 The SAP Commerce Cloud, context-driven services solution provides real-time customer experience personalization for SAP Commerce Cloud and is complementary to SAP Marketing Cloud.
 SAP Commerce Cloud, context-driven services provides context-driven merchandising, customer recovery and segmentation.
-Although the key features integrate with SAP Commerce Cloud, in the future when all three solutions are integrated, you will be able to better drive personalization and gain more insights.
-See the Roadmap for more details on when the SAP Commerce Cloud, context-driven services integration is planned.
+Although the key features integrate with SAP Commerce Cloud, there is also support for integrating Context Driven Services with Marketing Cloud via SAP Commerce Cloud (link) to be able to further drive personalization and gain more insights.

 There are many options when it comes to integrating SAP Marketing Cloud with SAP Commerce Cloud.
 The table below summarizes the pros and cons of each option as well as when to choose each option.